zpublic/cozy/doc/CozyNoteApiDoc.md

 note/update
 ------------------
 input｛
-    notebook-name，
+    notebook-name,
-    notebook-pass
+    notebook-pass,
-    note-id
+    note-id,
-    new name，
+    new name,
-    new type，
+    new type,
     new data
 ｝